MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 - 111.221.26.0/27
 - 207.46.200.0/27

-If you want to customize the email sender identity, Microsoft Cloud App Security enables customization by using MailChimp&reg;, a third-party email service.
-To make it work, in the Microsoft Cloud App Security portal, go to **Settings**.
+If you want to customize the email sender identity, Microsoft Defender for Cloud Apps enables customization by using MailChimp&reg;, a third-party email service.
+To make it work, in the Microsoft Defender for Cloud Apps portal, go to **Settings**.
 Select **Mail settings** and review MailChimp's Terms of Service and Privacy Statement.
 Then, give Microsoft permission to use MailChimp on your behalf.

 If you don't customize the sender identity, your email notifications will be sent using all the default settings.